 $ npx @angular/cli new angular-web-app $ npx nodeshift --strictSSL=false --dockerImage=bucharestgold/centos7-s2i-web-app --imageTag=10.x --build.env OUTPUT_DIR=dist/angular-web-app --expose

-Read Part 2 of Modern Web Applications on OpenShift: to leearn how to combine this new S2I image with a current HTTP server image like NGINX, using an OpenShift chained build for a more production-ready deployment.
+Read part 2 of this series to learn how to combine this new S2I image with a current HTTP server image like NGINX, using an OpenShift chained build for a more production-ready deployment.

 Join the Red Hat Developer Program (it’s free) and get access to related cheat sheets, books, and product downloads.